used skid steer attachment

 If you’re willing to run the risk of purchasing used attachments from private sellers that offer no warranty, there are some obvious things you can check for.

-Check that there are no dents, warps or bends that will impede the operation of the attachment and don’t forget to check the mounting plate on the backside of the attachment too.
+Check that there are no dents, warps, or bends that will impede the operation of the attachment, and don’t forget to check the mounting plate on the backside of the attachment, too.
 Chipped paint is to be expected and isn’t an issue, but deep dents or bends can cause trouble.

 • Check any cylinders to see if they’re leaking fluid.

-Learn more about used skid steers attachments.
+Learn more about used skid steer attachments.